-- 120. The nomination document is the primary basis on which the Committee considers the inscription of the properties on the World Heritage List.
+- 120. The nomination document is the primary basis on which the Committee considers the inscription of properties on the World Heritage List.
 All relevant information should be included in the nomination document and it should be cross-referenced to the source of information. - 121.
 Annex 3 provides guidance to States Parties in preparing nominations of specific types of properties.

-- 122. Before States Parties begin to prepare a nomination of a property for inscription on the World Heritage List, they should become familiar with the nomination cycle, described in Paragraph 168.
+122. Before States Parties begin to prepare a nomination of a property for inscription on the World Heritage List, they should become familiar with the nomination cycle, described in Paragraph 168.
 It is desirable to carry out initial preparatory work to establish that a property has the potential to justify Outstanding Universal Value, including integrity or authenticity, before the development of a full nomination dossier which could be expensive and time-consuming.
-Such preparatory work might include collection of available information on the property, thematic studies, scoping studies of the potential for demonstrating Outstanding Universal Value, including integrity or authenticity, or an initial comparative study of the property in its wider global or regional context, including an analysis in the context of the Gap Studies produced by the Advisory Bodies.
-This first phase of work will help to establish the feasibility of a possible nomination and avoid the use of resources on preparing nominations that may be unlikely to succeed.
-States Parties are encouraged to seek upstream advice from the relevant Advisory Body(ies) for this first phase as well as to contact the World Heritage Centre at the earliest opportunity in considering nominations to seek information and guidance. - 123.
-Participation in the nomination process of local communities, indigenous peoples, governmental, non-governmental and private organizations and other stakeholders is essential to enable them to have a shared responsibility with the State Party in the maintenance of the property.
-States Parties are encouraged to prepare nominations with the widest possible participation of stakeholders and to demonstrate, as appropriate, that the free, prior and informed consent of indigenous peoples has been obtained, through, inter alia making the nominations publicly available in appropriate languages and public consultations and hearings. - 124.
-Preparatory Assistance, as described in Chapter VII.E, may be requested by States Parties for the preparation of nominations. - 125.
-States Parties are encouraged to contact the Secretariat, which can provide assistance throughout the nomination process. - 126.
-The Secretariat can also provide: - a) assistance in identifying appropriate maps and photographs and the national agencies from which these may be obtained; - b) examples of successful nominations, of management and legislative provisions; - c) guidance for nominating different types of properties, such as Cultural Landscapes, Towns, Canals, and Heritage Routes (see Annex 3) - d) guidance for nominating serial and transboundary properties (see paragraphs 134-139).
+Such preparatory work might include the collection of available information on the property, thematic studies, scoping studies on the potential for demonstrating Outstanding Universal Value, including integrity or authenticity, or an initial comparative study of the property in its wider global or regional context, including an analysis in the context of the Gap Studies produced by the Advisory Bodies.
+This first phase of work will help to establish the feasibility of a possible nomination and avoid the use of resources in the preparation of nominations that may be unlikely to succeed.
+States Parties are encouraged to seek upstream advice6 from the relevant Advisory Body(ies) for this first phase as well as to contact the World Heritage Centre at the earliest opportunity in considering nominations to seek information and guidance.

-Decision 34 COM 12 (III) Report of the Expert meeting on "Upstream Processes to Nominations: Creative Approaches in the Nomination Process" (Phuket: 2010)
+Decision 34 COM 12 (III) Report of the Expert meeting on Upstream Processes to Nominations: Creative Approaches in the Nomination Process" (Phuket: 2010)

-Decision 36 COM 13.I Decision 39 COM 11
+Decision 36 COM 13.I Decision 39 COM 11 Decision 43 COM 11A